Day 1: Arrival in Edmonton, AB

 Travel north and watch the scenery change from prairie grasslands to lakes and boreal forests.
 Arrive in the Mighty Peace Country and check in to the

 hotel.
-Join your fellow travelers for dinner at the hotel.
+Join your fellow travellers for dinner at the hotel.

-the Waterfalls Route.
+Route.
 Stop at Twin Falls Gorge Territorial Park and view the breathtaking Alexandra Falls from lookouts.
-Arrive in the town of
+Arrive in the town of Hay River, the

-Hay River, the home of the Great Slave fishing fleet and enjoy a Heritage Dinner at the hotel.
+home of the Great Slave fishing fleet and enjoy a Heritage dinner at the hotel.

-fire feeding ceremony and a drum show.
-Take of tour of the Hay River Reserve including the Dene Cultural Institute, and learn the history and traditions
+a fire feeding ceremony and a drum show.
+Take of tour of the Hay River Reserve including the Dene Cultural Institute, and learn the history and

-Say goodbye to Hay River and crossing the mighty Mackenzie River on a ferry, travel along the Mackenzie Bison Sanctuary.
-Be sure to keep a watchful
+Say goodbye to Hay River and cross the mighty Mackenzie River on a ferry, travel along the Mackenzie Bison Sanctuary.
+Be sure to keep a watchful eye

-eye out for the free-roaming wood bison often wandering near the roadside.
-Arrive in Yellowknife, situated on the shores of Great Slave Lake and
+out for the free-roaming wood bison often wandering near the roadside.
+Arrive in Yellowknife, situated on the shores of Great Slave Lake and check

 Today is the Summer Solstice, the longest day of the year.
 Stay up all day and enjoy the community activities and Aboriginal Days, experiencing the

-true flavor of this northern community.
+true flavour of this northern community.
 Please note: many of the activities are not confirmed until closer to the solstice.
 A local guide

 joins us for a city and gallery tour of the diamond capital of Yellowknife.
 Learn about the culture, people and history of the area.
 Tour a mixture